WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Elaeagnus

 Streamsides, disturbed areas, fields.
 Late spring/early summer.
-The tiny yellow flowers carry a very big sweet scent in June. |
+The tiny yellow flowers carry a very big sweet scent for the entire month of June. |

 |